julp/CSS-captcha/README.md

 ## Description

-A captcha engine based on CSS3 and Unicode.
+A (visual only) captcha engine based on CSS3 and Unicode.

 A demonstration of the plain php implementation is available online: http://julp.lescigales.org/captcha/